 We provide a completely transparent sales funnel for your digital site(s).
 Sites which you have devoted and continue to devote a great deal of time and resources to drive traffic and engagement.
 For many of our live event partners, this represents the first time that they can sell directly to their fans.
 They control the messaging, the experience, the pricing and they get the added benefit of the learnings behind the data their fans create.

-What evolution and trends in the Broadway scene do you expect to see in Q2 of 2019?
+What evolution and trends in the Broadway scene do you expect to see in 2023?

 All things mobile, in particular ticketing, will continue to grow.
 I think we’ll also see some kind of restrictive or non-transferable ticket be tested in the marketplace.
 If successful, this ticket type could lead to a new class of lower priced tickets for die hard fans of the event.